mstksg/inCode/copy/entries/io-purity.md

 getStringFromStdin :: IO String getStringFromStdin = getLine

---  main: The function that we agree that the runtime environment will --      execute. main :: IO () main = getStringFromStdin >>= (\result -> print result)
+--  main: The IO object that we agree that the compiler will actually compile. main :: IO () main = getStringFromStdin >>= (\result -> print result)
 ~~~